hope-aitchison/redhat-sysadmin/RHCSA-exam-labs/supporting info.md

 While booting, linux obtains its time from the hardware clock, and sets system clock.
 Continued time synchronisation is achieved by fetching internet time, using the chronyd service.

+## Hostname resolution
+In connected network environments, hostname resolution is provided by DNS.
+To configure a DNS client the etc/resolv.conf is used.
+If no DNS is available, then /etc/hosts is used.
+/etc/nsswitch.conf file is used to configure the order in which these files are used.
+In this file there is a line:
+hosts:      files dns myhostname
+This is the hierarchy, so anything within /etc/hosts takes precedence.